Toby (age 3 or 4) doing a shape puzzle:

 ~ The Mammoth Book of Humor

-"Beings that can't distinguish between entomology and etymology bug me in a way I can't put into words."
+"People who can't distinguish between entomology and etymology bug me in a way I just can't put into words."

 ~ unknown